-The industrial Internet of Things (IIoT) is a foundational technology for Industry 4.0 initiatives that uses connected smart sensors, actuators, and more to connects your people, products, and processes to power digital transformation.
+The industrial Internet of Things (IIoT) is a foundational technology for Industry 4.0 initiatives that uses connected smart sensors, actuators, and more to connect your people, products, and processes to power digital transformation.
 Using industrial IoT platforms, companies connect, monitor, analyze, and act on industrial data in new ways to improve efficiency, maximize revenue growth, reduce costs, and more.

 You can start fast with digital transformation, using IoT for strategic pilots while easily scaling solutions to reshape your organization.
 Leaders depend on the industrial IoT across the value chain to make enterprise-wide impact—from how they design, manufacture, and service products, to how they create value and engage with customers.

 Industrial IoT systems are made powerful by connected devices and machines that can speak the same language, monitor and analyze industrial performance data, and allow real-time visibility into what’s going right, what’s going wrong, and even predictions on when something will go wrong.
 A connected IIoT ecosystem gives you and your team the power to enhance efficiencies, remotely monitor, benchmark across sites, maximize uptime, optimize operations in factory and field—the potential is limitless.

 The best way to accelerate digital transformation is by using a proven industrial IoT platform that’s purpose-built for you.
 An established platform offers several advantages, including:

 Eliminate unplanned downtime and operational roadblocks to keep revenue growing.
 Scale to new markets, improve throughput, and unlock new business models such as products as a service with IIoT.

 Get to market faster with rapid application development.
 An industrial IoT platform allows you to wrap and extend legacy assets for new functionality.